 If you are looking for long wide sandy beaches with very few people (except July and August), turquoise blue sea and plenty of sunshine, Calabria in Italy is the answer.
 It has Caribbean-like beaches with the most beautiful colour of sea.
-In fact Calabria this year has been awarded 14 blue flags for its beaches.
+I would like to share with you my best beaches.
+Firstly, Calabria this year has been awarded 14 blue flags for its beaches.
 When I first came to Calabria, I was more than surprised.
 Calabria over-exceeded my expectations.
 It is a pity that so little is promoted or said about this region.
-The reason could be that they want to keep it a secret.
+The reason could be that they want to keep the best beaches a secret.

 People come for the beautiful beaches, nature and uncontaminated sea.
 Many have holiday homes close to the beach.
 You will find many holiday complexes in most towns as well as hotels and B&Bs.
 I would like to share with you 10 of my favourite beaches.